Clash of Clans Clash with Haaland event: New Barbarian Kicker Troop explained

 Stats of Barbarian Kicker for different Town Halls

-Follow Sportskeeda for more Clash of Clans-related articles, such as the New Barbarian King Equipment leak.
+Follow Sportskeeda for more Clash of Clans-related articles, such as New Barbarian King Equipment leak.